 Hyperlipoproteinemia is a common disorder.
-It causes an inability to break down lipids or fats in the body, specifically cholesterol and triglycerides.
-There are several types of hyperlipoproteinemia, depending on the concentration of lipids.
-Hyperlipoproteinemia is often genetic and caused by a defect.
+It results from an inability to break down lipids or fats in your body, specifically cholesterol and triglycerides.
+There are several types of hyperlipoproteinemia.
+The type depends on the concentration of lipids and which are affected.

-High levels of cholesterol and/or triglycerides are serious because they are associated with heart problems.
+High levels of cholesterol or triglycerides are serious because they’re associated with heart problems.

 Hyperlipoproteinemia can be a primary or secondary condition.

 Lipid deposits are the main symptom of hyperlipoproteinemia.
 The location of lipid deposits can help to determine the type.
 Some lipid deposits, called xanthomas, are yellow and crusty.
-They occur on the skin.
+They occur on your skin.

-Many people with hyperlipoproteinemia experience no symptoms, but become aware of the condition when they develop a heart condition.
+Many people with this condition experience no symptoms.
+They may become aware of it when they develop a heart condition.